What is an HR coordinator?

 Do HR coordinators make a good living?

 The salary range for an HR coordinator depends on the company’s location, education, and size.
-Human resource is a great field to enter because there are many advancement opportunities, and it’s a job needed in every industry.
+Human resources is a great field to enter because there are many advancement opportunities, and it’s a job needed in every industry.

 What are the career advancement opportunities for an HR coordinator?